Introduction to Floating Stock

 - Again, a lower amount of floating stocks leads to the stock’s price volatility, resulting in fluctuations in the prices.
 If the available number of shares held only for trading is limited on a percentage term, then a trader with a higher capacity can manipulate the stock piece to a large extent and vice-versa.

-- As a low number of floating stocks denote heavy positions are accumulated by management personnel and elite investors, which indicates that the company has a good business prospect.
+- A low number of floating stocks denote heavy positions accumulated by management personnel and elite investors, which indicates that the company has a good business prospect.
 Most of the investors have accumulated the stocks.
 They have the least interest in selling their respective positions.

 The availability of the number of floating stocks depends upon the financial muscle of the business.
 If a business has a larger equity base and there is a lower number of institutions and management holding, then there will be a higher number of floating stocks and vice-versa.
 The higher availability of shares with a low number of traders or a higher number of small traders will ensure the stock’s price stability.